semrush/intergalactic/website/docs/components/carousel/carousel-code.md

 ## Hidden controls to move focus in hidden block

-- `ariaHidden` controls the visibility on the screens.
+- `ariaHidden` controls the element's visibility for screen readers.
-- `tabIndex` controls the visibility of the focus.
+- `tabIndex` determines whether the element is included in the tab sequence on the page.

 ```jsx
 <Carousel index={index} onIndexChange={handleChangeIndex}>